jo3-l/cp-practice/annotated-ccc-solutions/2021/modern-art.md

 ```
 for each square at (i, j)
-	if row_colored[i] ^ col_colored[j]:
+	if row_colored[i] ^ col_colored[j]
 		gold_squares++
 ```

 This leads to an $\mathcal{O}(MN + K)$ solution, which is fast enough.

 However there exists a faster solution.
-Say that $N_R$ rows and $N_C$ columns are colored gold at the moment.
+Suppose that $N_R$ rows and $N_C$ columns are colored gold at the moment.
 Then the answer is simply the number of squares these rows and columns encompass, excluding their intersection, which is

 $$
 N_R N + N_C M - 2 N_R N_C